jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### Security Updates

-The following items are the security updates that have been applied since Chef Server 12.0.8:
+The following items are the security updates that have been applied since CINC Server 12.0.8:

 * PostgreSQL 9.2.10
   * CVE-2015-0241 - Fix buffer overruns in `to_char()`